Last updated: 08/09/2018

 While these cases recognize the media's right to survey and poll, perhaps more importantly, there appear to be no cases holding that the commercial news media does not have a right to conduct a survey or poll.

-Relatively few cases have addressed directly the issue of surveys on a school campus, and the holdings are somewhat mixed:
+Relatively few cases have directly addressed the issue of surveys on a school campus, and the holdings are somewhat mixed:

 Ultimately, conducting a survey on campus raises the question of whether students have the right to distribute written information on campus and to express themselves, even if the topic is controversial.
 For a student newspaper, the answer depends on whether it is a school-sponsored publication and whether school officials can demonstrate the publication has not been opened as a public forum for student expression where student editors make their own content decisions.

 If the answer to these two questions is yes, the paper likely would be guided by the legal standards established in Hazelwood School District v.
-Kuhlmeier.30 In Hazelwood, the Supreme Court held that censorship of school-sponsored student expression in non-public forums is permissible if school officials can show that the censorship is "reasonably related to legitimate pedagogical concerns."31 Because many school officials can meet the standard of reasonableness, these student journalists would have a harder time arguing that they have a right to distribute the survey.
+Kuhlmeier.
+In Hazelwood, the Supreme Court held that censorship of school-sponsored student expression in non-public forums is permissible if school officials can show that the censorship is "reasonably related to legitimate pedagogical concerns."
+Because many school officials can meet the standard of reasonableness, these student journalists would have a harder time arguing that they have a right to distribute the survey.

 The Tinker standard has been found to apply to school-sponsored student media that have been established as a "public forum" and where student editors are responsible for making content decisions, as well as to independent, or underground, student publications and websites.
-(For more information on public forum analysis, see our website.)36

 State and federal laws and previous court decisions indicate that anonymous and voluntary surveys that are initiated and conducted by students are legally permissible in most states.
 Yet, school officials and parents may point to the federal PPRA or state laws to try to censor or prohibit these surveys, especially if they cover topics such as sexual attitudes and religious affiliations.
 However, to the extent a federal or state law is applied to prohibit student-initiated surveys, the law could violate free expression protections in state law or the First Amendment.